-We all need to wear clothes, so the massive reductions on fashion at the Black Friday sales are certainly tempting.
-But how much will end up in the charity shop bag come January?
+We all need to wear clothes, so the massive reductions on fashion in the sales are certainly tempting.
+But how much will end up in the charity shop bag after January?

 Arguably no consumer goods industry benefits from our throwaway culture more than fast fashion.
 That’s why buying carefully, and only what we need, can be a powerful act of environmentalism.

 Here are nine compelling reasons to buy better and less – and make do and mend more.

 1. Fashion is the world’s second-largest polluter after the oil industry

 Production of fabric is a huge carbon emitter, releasing the equivalent of 1.2 billion tonnes of CO2 into the atmosphere – more than international flights and shipping combined.
 (I know right?!)

 2. People buy 80 billion garments around the world every year

 Fast fashion is getting faster: US shoppers buy five times more clothing than they did in 1980, around 80 billion pieces according to Dana Thomas’s new book Fashionopolis.
 That’s on average 68 items per person per year.
 In the UK, we buy more clothes than any other country in Europe.